Evergreen Revolution

 Also Read: Blue Revolution

-Main Components of Evergreen Revolution
+Main Components of the Evergreen Revolution

-The main objective of the green revolution was to increase the production of crops, double farmer’s incomes, and maintaining environmental sustainability by using high-yielding seeds whilst educating the farmers about informative and communicative technologies(ICT).
-Farmers were informed and educated about weather alerts, the sowing period, the prices of products, and introduced services like e-Kranti which is a technology with real-time price information, payment with online banking, and online ordering of inputs.
+The main objective of the green revolution was to increase the production of crops, double farmer’s incomes, and maintain environmental sustainability by using high-yielding seeds whilst educating the farmers about informative and communicative technologies(ICT).
+Farmers were informed and educated about weather alerts, the sowing period, and the prices of products, and introduced services like e-Kranti which is a technology with real-time price information, payment with online banking, and online ordering of inputs.

 Also Read: Golden Revolution